marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/Subnetting.md

 The host range allows to calculate the number of hosts you can have in the network.
 The way to calculate is as follow: *2^(Nb of host bits)*.

-(That will matter if you want to know which size of a network to choose if you need X IPs)

 ***Example:***